 Our general population of around 1000 doubles or more during the summer months, especially during our famous 4th of July festivities!
 This can be partly attributed to the fact the weather in Lake Nebagamon is usually 20 degrees warmer than the Duluth / Superior area during the Spring, Summer and Fall.

 In 1882 the Duluth, South Shore and Atlantic Railroad constructed a line across northern Wisconsin.
 A portion of that line ran through what is now the Village of Lake Nebagamon.
 The Weyerhauser Lumber Company operated several camps in the Village in the early 1900’s, using the rail line for their operations.
-The Village was named from the Chippawa phrase “Nee-bay-go-moh-win”, meaning a place to hunt deer by fire from the water.
+The Village was named from the Chippewa phrase “Nee-bay-go-moh-win”, meaning a place to hunt deer by fire on the water.